filippovarini/sharktrack/annotation-pipelines.md

 > **TL;DR:** When SharkTrack detects a shark, it tracks it across frames, generating a "Shark Track".
 Then, it saves all results in `output.csv` and for each track stores in `detections/` a frame where it was detected.
 Thanks to this, the user only needs to validate/classify the same shark once as we take care of tracking it!

 Locate the output directory.
-It should be `./output`, unless you have provided a custom `--output_dir` argument.
+It should be `./output`, unless you have provided a custom `--output` argument when running `python app.py`.
 The folder will look something [like this](./static/test-output/) and it contains :
 - `output.csv` lists each detection at each timeframe for each video
 - `viame.csv` annotations in VIAME format, to integrate with the VIAME annotation tool (more below)
 - `detections/` for each tracked elasmobranch, saves the `.jpg` frame in which its track achieved highest confidence.